avigad/mathematics_in_lean_source/source/basics.rst

 for calculations on structures other than the real numbers.
 It can be imported explicitly with the command ``import tactic``.
+We will see there are similar tactics for other common kind of algebraic structures.

 .. _proving_identities_in_algebraic_structures: